alaindet/pandivia/README.md

 # Pandivia

-Pandivia is a shopping list PWA made with Angular and Firebase.
+Pandivia is a shopping list progressive web app (PWA) made with Angular 17+ and Firebase.

 Users have
 - a List page where they can add items to buy, grouped by category
 - an Inventory page where they can add frequently bought items for easy retrieval
-- a Profile page to be able to change theme and language
+- a Profile page to be able to change theme, language and invite new users to use the application

-TODO: Add screenshots
+The Angular application features
+- Angular workspaces (TODO)
+- Completely custom and accessible components
+- Themable via CSS variables
+- Internationalization via `@ngneat/transloco`
+- Service workers
+- NgRx

 ## How to run it locally

 Requirements
-  - Node.js 16+
+  - Node.js 20+
   - Java 17+

 1. `npm install`
 2. `npm run firebase:dev`
-3. In another terminal `npm run start`
+3. Open another terminal and run `npm run start`

 ## Screenshots